ghchinoy/internet-clock/README.md

 ## How to Run

+There are two ways to run this application:

+### 1. Using the Mesop CLI (for development)

+This is the simplest way to run the application for development purposes.

 1.  **Install Dependencies:** Make sure you have Python and `uv` installed.
 Then, install the project dependencies:

     ```bash